AlejandrinaGonzalez/AlejandrinaGonzalez.github.io/index.md

 ### Education

-*   Stanford University, Stanford, CA (Sep 2016 - Present)
+*   Stanford University, Stanford, CA (Sep 2017 - Present)
 *   Saint Brendan High School, Miami, FL.
 (2012-2016)

 ### Experience
-- **Independent Researcher @ Stanford University** *Summer 2018 - Present*
+- **Student Researcher @ Stanford University** *Summer 2018 - Present*
-    - Developing interfaces, tools, and health experiences for mental health interventions and therapies with the Human-Computer Interaction Group.
+    - Developing interfaces, tools, and health experiences for mental health interventions and therapies with Human Centered AI.
 - **Software Engineering Intern @ Apple, Inc.** *Summer 2018*
     - Was part of the Apple Health team to develop new health experiences for iOS & watchOS devices.
     - Designed with Sketch and developed using Xcode with Objective-C.